matomo-org/piwik-python-api/README.rst

 This is a Python implementation of the PiwikTracker PHP class.

-Not supported are:
+Supported:

+- Normal tracking
-- Ecommerce
+- Ecommerce (basic)

+Not supported yet:

 - Goals
 - Cookies
-- JavaScript parameters
 - Custom parameters
 - ...